1. What is TIBCO Spotfire?

-Basically wait and notify should share a common notification configuration which is just a schema definition for data that will be passed from notifier to waiter.
-Specific instances of waiter & notifier are corrrelated via a key.
+Answer: Basically wait and notify should share a common notification configuration which is just a schema definition for data that will be passed from notifier to waiter.
+Specific instances of waiter & notifier are correlated via a key.

-For example: when one process is in wait state for key ‘Order-1’, it waits till another process issues a notification with the same key value.
-(Tibco Spotfire Interview Questions)
+For example: when one process is in a wait state for key ‘Order-1’, it waits till another process issues a notification with the same key value.

 40. What are the different kinds of condition types you can have in transition?
 Explain Them?

 a)Success:– Take this transition unconditionally.
 That is, always transition to the activity the transition points to if the activity completes successfully.

 b)Success with the condition:– Specify a custom condition using XPath.
 If the activity completes successfully, and the condition you create evaluates to true, the transition is taken to the activity it points to.

 You can type in an XPath condition, and you can use the XPath formula builder to drag and drop XPath expressions and data into the condition.
 See Chapter 9, XPath for more information about specifying XPath conditions and using the XPath formula builder.

 c)Success if no matching condition:– Take this transition when the activity completes successfully, but only if no other transitions are taken.
 This is useful when multiple transitions with conditions are drawn to other activities.
 This condition type can be used to handle any cases not handled by the conditions on the other transitions.

 d)Error:– Take this transition if there is an error during the processing of the activity.